joshhwuu/joshhwuu.github.io/_posts/2024-05-26-gsoc-initial.md

 Following that experience, I learned that:
 - Being a good developer means more than just writing code, it also means having clear and effective communication.
-- Don't feel too intimidated by open source projects, the community is always willing to help!
+- I shouldn't feel too intimidated by open source projects, the community is always willing to help!
 - Large projects often contain big files, but if the code is readable and well documented, it makes future changes much easier.

 ### Applying to GSoC